etibger/colorwheel/README.md

 - `OUTPUT_FILE` (str): name of the saved image

 ## Data Integration

 The `data/tinta_szinek.ods` file contains pen and ink definitions.
-Use the `data_reader.py` module to load detailed setups:
+Use the `data_reader.py` module to load detailed setups.
+It now returns dictionaries keyed by each item's SHA-256-based `id`:

+Note that each `FountainPen`, `Ink`, and `PenSetup` now includes an `id` attribute generated as a SHA-256 hash of its key fields.

 ```python
 from data_reader import DataReader